silx-kit/h5web/CONTRIBUTING.md

 ### Use built packages in demo and Storybook

 When you run `pnpm packages`, the packages are built into their respective `dist` folders.
-To tell the Create React App `demo` to load the packages' entry points from `dist/index.js` instead of `src/index.ts` in development, set `REACT_APP_DIST=true` in the demo's `.env.local` files.
+To tell the `demo` to load the packages' entry points from `dist/index.js` instead of `src/index.ts` in development, set `VITE_DIST=true` in the demo's `.env.local` files.
 This is done automatically when building the demo for production with `pnpm build`.

 The same applies to the Storybook site but the environment variable is named `STORYBOOK_DIST`.